vmware/vic-product/docs/user_doc/vic_cloud_admin/create_projects.md

-# Create a Project in vSphere Integrated Containers Registry #
+# Create a Project in vSphere Integrated Containers #

 In vSphere Integrated Containers Registry, you group container image repositories in projects.
 A project contains all of the repositories that an application requires.
 You cannot push images to vSphere Integrated Containers Registry until you have created a project.